Show us what you’ve got.

-- If your SAT Math test score is 580 or higher, or your ACT Math test score is 24 or higher, you will have the opportunity to take the College's Intermediate Algebra and Functions and Graphs placement tests.
-Scores on these placement tests may qualify you for placement into a higher level math class.
-See Why should you take the Functions & Graphs placement test?
+- If your SAT math score is 580 or higher, or ACT math score is 24 or higher, you’ll have an opportunity to take the Intermediate Algebra and Functions & Graphs placement tests.
+Your score may qualify you for placement into a higher-level math class.

-- If your SAT Math test score is below 580, or your ACT Math test score is below 24, you will take the College's Pre-Algebra/Elementary Algebra and Intermediate Algebra placement tests.
+- If your SAT math score is below 580, or your ACT math score is below 24, you’ll take the Pre-Algebra/Elementary Algebra and Intermediate Algebra placement tests.

 Placement into your first-semester courses will be based on your current skill level.